Guillemsc/LinuxMintSetup/README.md

 # Manually Installing Apps
 - Add them to `/home/<YOUR_USERNAME>/Applications/`
+- For running AppImage files, Right-click the AppImage file → Properties, go to the Permissions tab, check “Allow executing file as program”.

 # Local Network Folder Sharing
 - Install samba on all machines.